Contact(s)

 - Domestic and Family Violence

-- Community Security
+- Community Safety and Security

-A multi-sectoral Oversight Committee is being established to oversee the implementation of the Plan.
+A multi-sectoral Oversight Committee has been established to oversee the implementation of the Plan.
 Collaboration across sectors is important so that root causes of crime and complex social issues can be addressed by focusing holistically on social development, prevention, and risk prevention.
 This approach to community safety and well-being recognizes that complex social problems cannot be addressed by the police alone.
 Local service providers working in areas such as health, mental health and addictions, education, community and social services, and children and youth services play an integral role.